I feel like I have talked endlessly on this blog, on social media, in videos and with clients about the power of food prep.

 So yes it can be these things.
-My food prep isn’t.
+But it doesn't need to be.

-And this post will share with you the ins and outs of my food prep.
+This post will share with you the ins and outs of how you can food prep.
+How to give it a go.
 How to make it easier.
-How to make it healthier.
 How to enjoy it.

 When it comes to food prep, it comes down to prevention vs reactivity.
 Realising the pure joy of coming home after a long day and knowing that dinner is done.

 A better option right than coming home ravenous and over it to an empty fridge, lacking inspiration and let's be honest wanting virtually anything that doesn't require effort.

 So imagine then knowing that a healthy and satisfying dinner is ready.
 That you literally need to do little else than unwind and enjoy.
 Dinner doesn't trouble you?
 Then imagine waking up and having a healthy, delicious breakfast ready to go?
 Or experiencing weekday lunches that are prepared ahead of time and having a satisfying 3pm sweet treat to grab!

 This is possible.
 It can be enjoyable.
 And I urge you to give it a go.